mahdiyazdani/Hypermarket/docs/testimonial-quotation.md

   * Toggle the quote display in the testimonial component.
 * **Save & Publish**.

-!> You can toggle the visibility and reorder the testimonial component position using the [homepage control](homepage control) section.
+!> You can toggle the visibility and reorder the testimonials component position using the [homepage control](homepage control) section.

-?> If there are no components displaying in the WordPress customizer for **Testimonial** you may not yet have the default Hypermarket homepage template configured and [set as the front page](setup-homepage-template) of your WordPress site as the **Testimonial** customizer settings will only display if you have this page template set as the front page of your site.
+?> If there are no components displaying in the WordPress customizer for **Testimonials** you may not yet have the default Hypermarket homepage template configured and [set as the front page](setup-homepage-template) of your WordPress site as the **Testimonials** customizer settings will only display if you have this page template set as the front page of your site.